GoogleChrome/chrome-launcher/README.md

   handleSIGINT: boolean;

   // (optional) Explicit path of intended Chrome binary
-  // If the `LIGHTHOUSE_CHROMIUM_PATH` env variable is set, that will be used
+  // If the `CHROME_PATH` env variable is set, that will be used
+  // Usage of `LIGHTHOUSE_CHROMIUM_PATH` env variable is deprecated
   // By default, any detected Chrome Canary or Chrome (stable) will be launched
   chromePath: string;